vendramin/vendramin.github.io/publications.md

 #### 2023

+* [Nilpotency of skew braces and multipermutation solutions of the Yang-Baxter equation](http://arxiv.org/abs/2205.01572) (with E. Jespers, A. Van Antwerpen). _Commun.
+Contemp.
+Math.
+25 (2023), no. 09, Paper No. 2250064_.
 * [On the enumeration of finite L-algebras](http://arxiv.org/abs/2206.04955) (with C. Dietzel, P. Menchón). _Math.
 Comp.
 92 (2023), no. 341, 1363–1381_,
  [code](https://zenodo.org/badge/latestdoi/417288153).